 Distribution of the vaccine is being handled by federal, State, and County authorities, and the University has no jurisdiction to seek vaccinations for our community.
 While the University will not be coordinating vaccination efforts for individuals, we will continue to try to provide helpful information as we learn more about the process.
 Per the San Bernardino County Hotline, any non-student employee of the University of Redlands (or any institution of higher education) falls into the Education category in Phase 1B, Tier 1, even if working virtually.
 At this time, it is unknown if the County testing site located on the Redlands campus will offer vaccinations.
 We recommend you visit the vaccination information website for the county in which you reside to learn more about the progress of the State’s vaccine distribution infrastructure.
 For more information, visit https://sbcovid19.com/vaccine/ or https://coronavirus.marinhhs.org/vaccine.

-The policy is going into effect the week of January 17, 2021, meaning that everyone who works, studies, resides on, or visits a U of R campus must be tested by January 24, 2021, and weekly thereafter.
+The policy went into effect the week of January 17, 2021.
 We count on every member of our community to fulfill this requirement for the safety of others.
 Those who fail to comply will lose access to key U of R facilities.

 The weekly testing requirement is ongoing until the University deems that pandemic conditions no longer require it.

 Please discuss whether you should be reporting to work in-person or remotely with your supervisor.

 Please see the University’s Interim Telecommuting Policy.